Health Ambassadors

 The programme seeks to build awareness about sexual and reproductive health and rights, improve hygiene practices, provide first aid for the wider community, and more.

-Our cohort of Youth Health Ambassadors are now accredited Community Health Workers (CHWs), who conduct monthly household visits and, in partnership with Medic, capture digital health data that can strengthen county data collection.
+Our cohort of Youth Health Ambassadors is now accredited as Community Health Workers (CHWs), who conduct monthly household visits and, in partnership with Medic, capture digital health data that can strengthen county data collection.

 Safari Doctors is a proud member of the Community Health Impact Coalition and its Youth Health Ambassadors actively advocate for the rights and recognition of CHWs.